Lykos Defence Logo

 An Incident Response Plan is one of the lowest-cost, highest-value maturity steps an organisation can take.
 It transforms IR from improvisation to coordination, reducing mistakes, regulatory risk, and reputational harm.

-If you don’t have an IRP yet, start small: define roles, escalation paths, and communication flows.
-From there, refine with TTXs to validate assumptions.
+Start small: define roles, escalation paths, and communication flows.
+From there, refine your plan through tabletop exercises and continuous improvement.

 Disclaimer: This content may have been edited or refined with assistance from AI tools.
 All final content, views, and recommendations are our own.